TritonDataCenter/smartos-live/src/vm/man/vmadm.1m.md

         This defines which ZFS pool the VM's zone dataset will be created in For OS VMs, this dataset is where all the data in the zone will live.
-        For KVM VMs, this is only used by the zone shell that the VM runs in.
+        For HVM VMs, this is only used by the zone shell that the VM runs in.

         type: string (zpool name)
-        vmtype: OS,KVM
+        vmtype: ANY
         listable: yes
         create: yes
         update: no